JujuAdams/Bulb/docs/21.0/BulbRenderer.md

 |`ambientColor` |integer |Colour to use for fully shadowed (unlit) areas                                       |
 |`mode`         |integer |Rendering mode to use, from the `BULB_MODE` enum (see below)                         |
 |`smooth`       |boolean |Whether to render lights with texture filtering on, smoothing out the resulting image|

 &nbsp;

-The created struct has the following methods:

-&nbsp;